overture-stack/website/markdown/documentation/song/installation/installation.md

 title: Installing Song Via Docker
 ---

 This page will walk you through installing Song using Docker.
-Ensure you've completed all the applicable <a href="/documentation/song/installation/prerequisites/" target="_blank">prerequisite steps</a> before starting the installation.
+Ensure you've completed all the applicable [prerequisite steps](/documentation/song/installation/prerequisites/) before starting the installation.

 ## Configuration Overview